Book early and take advantage of our following saving options

-Follow the Cooper Creek floodplain via Welford National Park to Jundah on the banks of the Thomson River.
-Just outside of town we visit a Native Well, once a valuable source of water for Indigenous people.
-We’ll stop at the picturesque Swanvale Lookout en route to the tiny town of Stonehenge.
+Follow the Cooper Creek floodplain to Jundah on the banks of the Thomson River.
+At the picturesque Swanvale Lookout we’ll be joined by a local station owner for a personal tour of his property followed by lunch at the Stonehenge Hotel.
 See the unusual Address Book at Stonehenge where visitors sign their town names in stone!
 We arrive in Longreach late afternoon.
 3 nights Albert Park Motor Inn, Longreach

 Day 12: Saturday – Longreach

-(CCE12 guests transferred to Longreach Airport for their homeward bound connections.)
+Enjoy a town tour of Longreach and some free time downtown.
 Wander the interactive displays of the Qantas Founders Museum to discover the real Qantas story.
 Hear the inspiring human stories of our national airline’s early years.
-Step inside the 747 and 707 Jets on an interpretive tour followed by an exclusive Qantas Founders Museum lunch.
-Relax with some free time then join the Drover’s Sunset Cruise on the beautiful Thomson River.
+Step inside the 747 and 707 Jets on an interpretive tour in the newly opened Airpark.
+Late afternoon join the Drover’s Sunset Cruise on the beautiful Thomson River.
 Unwind with on-board nibbles and drinks whilst watching a magnificent outback sunset.
 Enjoy live entertainment and a two-course camp oven themed dinner under the stars at Smithy’s Outback Dinner & Show.